nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 command-line arguments and environment variables.

 As of nghttpx version 1.20.0, that is all you have to do.
-The new master process sends QUIT signal to the original process, when it is ready to serve requests, to shut it down gracefully.
+The new main process sends QUIT signal to the original process, when it is ready to serve requests, to shut it down gracefully.

 For earlier versions of nghttpx, you have to do one more thing.
 At